noi-techpark/opendatahub-website/src/content/datasets/_index.md

 ---
 title: "Datasets"
+subtitle: "Open Data Hub supports the implementation of an **innovative platform**, where talents can **use data and create innovative solutions** for the SMART Green Region South Tyrol."
 ---

-Open Data Hub supports the implementation of an **innovative platform**, where talents can **use data and create innovative solutions** for the SMART Green Region South Tyrol.